Altered Carbon: Resleeved: Plot

-On the planet Latimar, Holly is being chased by the yakuzas.
+On the planet Latimer, Holly is being chased by the yakuzas.
 She reaches a club, where they finally catch her, but are killed by a ninja.
 As the ninja is about to kill Holly, he is fought off by Takeshi in his Ken sleeve.
-Takeshi along with Holly speak with Tanaseda, who wants Takeshi to protect Holly and find out how and why his younger brother died.
-Holly escapes from Takeshi through a bathroom window, but runs into Gena of UN's CTAC.
-Takeshi intervenes, holding Gena at gun point before CTAC reinforcements arrive.
-The group is ambushed and attacked by ninjas who kill Gena's unit.
-After a short chase, Takeshi and Gena kill all the ninja and Holly reveals the ninjas were sent by Shinji, who was planning a coup in Mizumoto syndicate.
+Takeshi and Holly speak with Tanaseda, who wants Takeshi to protect Holly and find out how and why his younger brother died.
+Holly escapes from Takeshi through a bathroom window but runs into Gena of the UN's CTAC.
+Takeshi intervenes, holding Gena at gunpoint before CTAC reinforcements arrive.
+The group is ambushed and attacked by ninjas, who kill Gena's unit.
+After a short chase, Takeshi and Gena kill all the ninja, and Holly reveals the ninjas were sent by Shinji, who was planning a coup in the Mizumoto syndicate.

-The three head to the Mizumoto syndicate's headquarters and oldest luxury hotel on Latimar, the Wild Geese.
+The three head to the Mizumoto syndicate's headquarters and the oldest luxury hotel on Latimer, the Wild Geese.
 There they are met by Ogai, the AI butler of the hotel, who welcomes them.
-Shinji arrives showing relief that Holly is alive and as an apology for the disrespect his men showed when first arriving, he gives Holly's bodyguards Takeshi and Gena, their most expensive room in the hotel.
+Shinji arrives, showing relief that Holly is alive, and as an apology for the disrespect his men showed when first arriving, he gives Holly's bodyguards, Takeshi and Gena, their most expensive room in the hotel.
 In the Mizumoto tattoo room, where Holly continues to ink Shinji, Takeshi speaks with Genzo.
-Here Genzo explains who their founder was and that Tanaseda was his son.
-Genzo also explains the Mizumoto tradition, when the succession for a new boss occurs, the old one dies along with his stack.
-Meanwhile Gena reports to CTAC and is revealed to be Reileen Kawahara.
-Takeshi reports in with Tanaseda, but he cannot believe his father would give his life in a succession and instructs Takeshi to continue protecting Holly until the succession.
+Here, Genzo explains who their founder was and that Tanaseda was his son.
+Genzo also explains the Mizumoto tradition: when the succession for a new boss occurs, the old one dies along with his stack.
+Meanwhile, Gena reports to CTAC and is revealed to be Reileen Kawahara.
+Takeshi reports in with Tanaseda, but he cannot believe his father would give his life in succession and instructs Takeshi to continue protecting Holly until the succession.

 Takeshi finds Holly watching an old memory of her parents being murdered.
-Since their stacks were not destroyed, she needs the Mizumoto clans help finding them.
-In the meantime, Shinji speaks with his ninjas, annoyed they could not kill a child.
-While travelling to Genzo; Holly, Takeshi and Gena are accompanied by an additional group of yakuza for protection.
-They are attacked again by two ninja wearing bullet-proof armour, who kill all the yakuza and stab Gena, before Takeshi and Gena kill them.
-As other ninjas approach, they head to the hotel foyer and meet Ogai, who activates the hotels defense system, killing the remaining ninja.
-Holly reveals that the tattooist Margot had created a tattoo program that is passed on the next boss and on succession, kills the previous boss along with his stack.
+Since their stacks were not destroyed, she needs the Mizumoto clan's help finding them.
+In the meantime, Shinji speaks with his ninjas, annoyed that they could not kill a child.
+While traveling to Genzo, Holly, Takeshi, and Gena are accompanied by an additional group of yakuza for protection.
+They are attacked again by two ninja wearing bullet-proof armor, who kill all the yakuza and stab Gena before Takeshi and Gena kill them.
+As other ninjas approach, they head to the hotel foyer and meet Ogai, who activates the hotel's defense system, killing the remaining ninja.
+Holly reveals that the tattooist Margot created a tattoo program that is passed on to the next boss, and in succession, he kills the previous boss along with his stack.